AmirElrahep/Jira-Time-Logger/README.md

 4. **Set up environment variables:**

-   Create a `.env` file in the root directory of the project and add your Jira credentials and server URL:
+   Create a `.env` file in the root directory of the project and add your server URL, Jira credentials, and path to your CSV file:

    ```env
    JIRA_SERVER=https://your-domain.atlassian.net